mil2041/emliu/content/home/about.md

 # About

-I am currently a postdoctoral associate at Weill Cornell Medicine.
+I am currently a postdoctoral associate at Memorial Sloan-Kettering Cancer Center.
 I graduated from Weill Cornell Medicine with a PhD in Physiology, Biophysics and Systems Biology in 2019 under the supervision of [Dr. Ekta Khurana](https://khuranalab.med.cornell.edu/).
 My research focuses on applying statistcal analysis and machine learning to large-scale multi-omics data in human cancers.

 **Email:** mil2041 [at] med.cornell.edu